peteS-UK/EvoSabre-DAC-PCP/readme.md

 #### LOGFILE=

-If you specify LOGFILE=Y, the logger output from the script will be written to pcpoled.log, rather than just to standard out.
+If you specify LOGFILE=Y, the logger output from the script will be written to /var/log/oled4pcp.log, rather than just to standard out.

 #### LOCATION=

 If you specify your latitude and longitude, the script will try to discover the sunrise and sunset times, and adjust the screen contrast automatically for day and night.
 The location must be 2 float numbers, separated by a comma e.g. for London, specify LOCATION=51.507351,-0.127758

-### OLED.CFG
+### OLED4PCP.CFG

-The oled.cfg file contains font size, screen locations etc.  There must be a section heading matching the name of the device specified in the OLED= parameter e.g. [SSD1322].
+The oled4pcp.cfg file contains font size, screen locations etc.  There must be a section heading matching the name of the device specified in the OLED= parameter e.g. [SSD1322].

-The oled.cfg contains two entries specific to the OLED device.
+The oled4pcp.cfg contains two entries specific to the OLED device.
 For the SSD1322, these are

 ```
 spi_params={"port":0, "device":0, "gpio_DC":27, "gpio_RST":24}
 device_params={"rotate":0, "mode":"1"}
 ```

-If you make any changes to the oled.cfg file, you need to backup and reboot, either through the PCP UI, or through SSH
+If you make any changes to the oled4pcp.cfg file, you need to backup and reboot, either through the PCP UI, or through SSH

 ```bash
 pcp bu